srijaniroy/WareHub/README.md

 # WareHub

-This command-line Inventory Management System is a C++ application built using Object-Oriented Programming (OOP) principles.
-It is designed to help manage products, suppliers, and orders within an inventory.
-Users can easily add, update, and remove products and suppliers, as well as place and complete orders, all through a simple command-line interface..
+WareHub is a command-line Inventory Management System developed in C++ using Object-Oriented Programming principles.
+It facilitates efficient management of products, suppliers, and orders within an inventory, all through a simple command-line interface.

 ## Features
-- **Product Management**: Add, remove, and update product details (ID, name, quantity, price).
+- **Product Management**: Easily add, remove, and update product details including ID, name, quantity, and price.
-- **Supplier Management**: Add, remove, and update supplier details (ID, name, contact number).
+- **Supplier Management**: Manage supplier details by adding, removing, and updating their information (ID, name, contact number).
 - **Order Management**: Place orders, view pending and completed orders, and mark orders as completed.
-- **Inventory Display**: View current inventory and supplier lists.
+- **Inventory Display**: Access a list of current inventory items and suppliers.

 ## Requirements
 - C++ Compiler (g++, clang++, etc.)